Simulated LSST Observations of Real Metre-scale Imminent Impactors: Abstract

 \section{Abstract}

-Using real metre-sized asteroid Earth impactors from the last decade, we ask the question: ``If the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST) had been operating over the last 10 years, how many imminent impactors would it have observed and discovered pre-impact?"
-We feed 216 large impacts detected by global coverage orbital sensors through the LSST Solar System Survey Simulator \texttt{Sorcha}, and find that it would have made 99 observations of 28 unique objects, and discovered one object four days pre-impact.
-Recently proposed pipeline modifications would increase this discovery number to seven.
-Scaling our results to take into account the biases of our reference population, we estimate that LSST will discover 12 $\pm$ 3 imminent impactors over its nominal 10 year survey, with an average warning time of 3.5 days.
-While this is at the low end of previous estimates of 1 - 10 discoveries per year, the significant increase in warning time compared to the current average (9 hours across 11 impactors) will bring significant opportunities for follow-up telescopic observations, deployment of specialised equipment for fireball observations, and planetary defence operations.
-We also show that the LSST will provide substantial precovery data for impactors discovered by other surveys, instantly lengthening observation arcs and thereby reducing the orbital and impact location uncertainties.
+As of mid-2026, 11 objects have been discovered prior to impacting the Earth, with warning times between 2 - 20 hours.
+Using real metre-sized Earth impactors from the last decade, we ask the question: ``If the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST) had been operating over the last decade, how many imminent impactors would it have observed and discovered pre-impact, and how early would these discoveries have been?"
+We use the LSST Solar System Survey Simulator \texttt{Sorcha} and a population of real fireballs observed by orbital sensors over the last decade to investigate which events would have been observed pre-impact.
+We find that the LSST would have observed 30 (13.9\%) of the 216 simulated objects, with most objects receiving 2 - 4 observations.
+Using the default linking algorithm, only two (0.9\%) of these objects would have been `discovered' pre-impact.
+Using a modified linking algorithm better suited to fast moving objects, this increases to eight (3.7\%).
+Based on this, we predict that the LSST will discover 8 $\pm$ 2 imminent impactors over its nominal 10 year survey, at the low end of previous estimations.
+However, we predict these objects to be discovered $\sim$4 days pre-impact, substantially earlier than the current average.
+This will bring significant opportunities for telescopic follow-up, targeted fireball observations, planetary defence planning, and public engagement.
+There is also significant potential for precovery for impactors observed by the LSST but discovered by other surveys, instantly lengthening observation arcs and thereby reducing the orbital and impact location uncertainties.
 In some cases, these observations may also enable the linkage of telescopic observations with observed fireballs post-impact, providing valuable pre-impact astrometric and photometric data.
 This has significant implications for both asteroid research and planetary defence.

 \keywords{\uat{Asteroids}{72} --- \uat{Fireballs}{538} --- \uat{Near-Earth Object}{1092}}